winya/api-docs/_posts/android/1.0.0/README.md

 * Select Android in the "Platform" drop-down.
 Enter your **Key Hash** and **Google Play Package Name** in the respective fields.

 * After you completed all fields, hit "Save" to generate your Ustream Player SDK for Android credentials.
-Make sure that the "Key Hash" and "Google Play Package Name" are introduced correctly, as you will have no possibility to update them later.
+Make sure that the "Key Hash" and "Google Play Package Name" are introduced correctly.
-If you accidentally saved wrong values, start the process from the beginning and create new credentials with the correct values.
+If you accidentally saved wrong values, you can edit or delete your credentials, but beware as this will break any existing applications relying on those credentials.

 ### Step 2: Download SDK package